Jointly Owned Buildings

 - Aircraft crash

 - Riot and political uprising

 - Malicious damage

-What other insurances must the Administrative Committee have to conclude?
+What other insurances must the Administrative Committee conclude?

 How are administrators protected from errors and omissions in the management of a Jointly owned building?

-If you are interested in informing us about the proper insurance of a management committee, fill in your details in the interest form and we will get back to you shortly.
+If you are interested in informing us about the proper insurance of a management committee, fill in your details in the interest form and we will get back to you as soon as possible.

 The information above may vary from Insurance Company to Insurance Company.
 Depending on the Insurance plan we will propose, we will give you all the relevant information required by the legislation so you can make your decision.
 Ask us today for an offer and, we will choose the most suitable package for your needs and budget.